INTELLECTUAL PROPERTY RIGHTS IN DEVELOPING COUNTRIES: A North-South perspective on patent protection and compulsory licensing

 How can developing countries get access to patented pharmaceuticals and other products at reasonable prices if they are required under World Trade Organization (WTO) rules to offer patent protection at a level that is commensurate with that which exists in developed countries?

-New research by Eric Bond and Kamal Saggi, which is forthcoming in the Economic Journal, analyses the effects of the WTO''s trade-related intellectual property rights (TRIPS) agreement on negotiations between developing countries and patent-holders.
+New research by Eric Bond and Kamal Saggi, published in the May 2018 issue of the Economic Journal, analyses the effects of the WTO''s trade-related intellectual property rights (TRIPS) agreement on negotiations between developing countries and patent-holders.

 The TRIPS agreement requires all WTO members to provide a minimum level of protection for all major types of intellectual property such as patents, copyrights and trademarks.
 Prior to the ratification of TRIPS in 1995, many developing countries did not provide patent protection and allowed local producers to imitate patented products.